etbe – Russell Coker

 Below is a strange Google advert that appeared on my blog.
 It appeared when I did a search on my blog, it also appears on my post about perpetual motion.
 It seems quite strange that they are advertising their product as a scam.
 It’s accurate, but I can’t imagine it helping sales.

-3 Responses to “Advertising a Scam”
+3 thoughts on “Advertising a Scam”

 I’d buy it.
 It can replace my current aging engine which runs on high powered execs (getting harder to find since the golden years of the 80s).